Reliability Validity And Accuracy

 Accuracy: Closeness to the True Value

 Accuracy refers to the closeness of a measurement to the true or actual value.
-It speaks to the precision of the measurement.
-Unlike reliability, which focuses on consistency, accuracy focuses on the degree to which the measurement reflects reality.
+So naturally, it speaks to the precision of the measurement.
+But unlike reliability, which focuses on consistency, accuracy focuses on the degree to which the measurement reflects reality.
 A dartboard provides a good analogy: a reliable throw consistently hits the same spot, but an accurate throw hits the bullseye.
 A measurement can be reliable but not accurate, and vice versa.

 Factors influencing accuracy include:

-Systematic error: This is a consistent bias in the measurements, leading to consistently over- or underestimating the true value.
-For example, a scale that is consistently off by 2 pounds has systematic error.
+• Systematic error: This is a consistent bias in the measurements, leading to consistently over- or underestimating the true value.
+Here's one way to look at it: a scale that is consistently off by 2 pounds has systematic error.

 Minimizing error is critical for ensuring accurate measurements.
 This often involves using calibrated instruments, employing standardized procedures, and implementing quality control measures.